johnbillion/args/readme.md

 Note that several parameters in WordPress accept multiple types, for example the `$ignore_sticky_posts` for `\WP_Query` can be a boolean or an integer.
 Other parameters accept either a numerical string or an integer.
 In some of these cases I've opted to type the parameter with the most appropriate type even though it can technically accept other types.

+## Static Analysis

+Some PHPStan-specific `@phpstan-var` tags are used for properties that have a fixed set of values.
+This effectively turns the properties into enums and allows for even greater type and value checking via static analysis with PHPStan.

 ## Requirements

 * PHP 7.4+